DUB - SYD

 • When arriving at Dublin Airport, you can find airport lounges at Terminal 1 as well as Terminal 2 and enjoy a range of facilities while awaiting your flight.
 You can access the airport lounges at a cost of approx. €35 when making your booking online If you are travelling to the airport with your own vehicle, you can expect to pay a short-term parking fee of about €40 per day.

-Top 5 airlines serving from Dublin to Sydney
+Reviews of the top 3 airlines flying from Dublin to Sydney

 See real verified KAYAK customer reviews for airlines flying from Dublin to Sydney.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.